nuhkoca/nuhkoca/README.md

 ## About me

-Hi, I'm Nuh Koca, an Android Developer 🚀 from Hannover, currently, I'm an Android Engineer at 🙍🏽‍♂️ [@Bosch](https://www.bosch.de/).
+Hi, I'm Nuh Koca, an Android Developer 🚀 from Hannover, currently, I'm an Android Engineer at 🙍🏽‍♂️ [@Trade Republic Bank GmbH](https://traderepublic.com/de-de).
 I'm a creative problem solving enthusiast, with a constantly growing love for languages.
 Beside's programming, I enjoy GTA V and PES for the PlayStation.

 **Talking about Personal Stuffs:**